Cast aluminum welding repairs can be tricky.

 4043 is fine and usually a pretty good choice for castings because the silicon content makes it a close match for most aluminum castings.

-But 4047 usually is better for preventing porosity.
+But in my opinion, 4047 usually is better for preventing porosity.

 Because of the higher silicon content.